palewire/first-athena-query/docs/python.md

 AWS_S3_BUCKET_NAME=YOUR_BUCKET_NAME
 ```

-The key identifier and secret are the two values you copied from the AWS console.
-The bucket is the name of the S3 bucket you created in the previous chapter.
+The key identifier and secret are the two values you copied from the Amazon console.
+The bucket value is the name of the S3 bucket you created in the previous chapter.
 Unless you changed the default settings when creating your S3 bucket, the region name should be `us-east-1`.

 :::{admonition} Note
 If you’re using a tool other than `pipenv`, you’ll need to manage the secrets in whatever manner your system prefers.
 :::

-Please create a new file called `athena.py` in your text editor of choice — we prefer Microsoft's VSCode — and paste the following:
+Please create a new file called `athena.py` in your text editor of choice — we prefer Microsoft's Visual Studio Code — and paste the following:

 ```python
 """Utilities for working with Amazon Athena."""